 We’re getting married at such a venue, we’re concerned that you may not have been there before, we’d prefer to see some images in your portfolio from the venue.

 Again, I’ll refer to the expansive nature of my website and portfolio.
 I’m not going to suddenly freeze when working a new reception venue, in fact I thrive working at a new unexplored venue, it’s the very nature of my work.
 I had the opportunity to be the first photographer to shoot a wedding the Cork City Gaol and that was a challenge that I relished.
-A new venue is exciting to me and while I am based in Cork and would mainly work the Cork / Kerry / Limerick area I’ve travelled well and have had some fantastic shoots at venues I’d never been to previously
+A new venue is exciting to me and while I am based in Cork and would mainly work the Cork / Kerry / Limerick area I’ve traveled well and have had some fantastic shoots at venues I’d never been to previously, plus I’ve taken so many great images in pubs across the country while on wedding shoots, it doesn’t get more atmospheric then a dark and low lit pub.

 Lisloughrey House in Mayo